§ 05 · Read

 cf-gateway Up 127.0.0.1:8091->8091/tcp

-If anything is restarting or unhealthy, see Troubleshooting at the bottom.
+If anything is restarting or unhealthy, see Troubleshooting.

 Open http://127.0.0.1:5001 in your browser.